seagreen/hermetic/README.md

 There's no attempt to make the game resistant to bad actors.
 If someone wants to cheat they can modify their client to view board info that should be hidden.

+# Why no PRs?

+I want to have absolutely zero maintenance burden from this, not even the almost zero that comes from quality PRs.

+Fork and add your own twist!

 # Special thanks

 + Mitchell Rosen: for getting multiplayer working in *The Depths*, an earlier game this multiplayer implementation is based off of.